mcastling/mcastling.github.io/NUItutorials/flex-container.md

 Window.Instance.Add(flexContainer);
 ~~~

-We want to set the flex direction of this main container to column, as we want the toolbar and the actual content to be displayed vertically.
+2. Set the flex direction of this main container to column, as we want the toolbar and the actual content to be displayed vertically.

 ~~~{.cs}
 // Display toolbar and content vertically flexContainer.FlexDirection = FlexContainer.FlexDirectionType.Column;
 ~~~

-Now we create a flex container as the toolbar and add it to the main container.
+3. Now we create a flex container as the toolbar and add it to the main container.
 Because the flex direction in the main container is column,
    the toolbar will be arranged on the top of the main container.

 ~~~{.cs}
 // Create the toolbar